victim1307/cryptolearn/content/docs/rsa/known_crt_exponents.md

 {{< embed-pdf url="../files/known_crt.pdf">}}

 ### Implementation
-Generates possible prime factors for a modulus, if d_p and/or d_q are known.

 {{% alert icon="" context="info" %}}
 #### Parameters Required:
 1. e_start: the start value of the public exponent (inclusive)